inkline/inkline.io/src/pages/docs/utilities/text.md

 - `_font-size:xl` or `_text:xl`

 ### Monospace
-Change your text to be monospaced using the `._font-family:monospace` utility.
+Change your text to be monospaced using the `_font-family:monospace` utility.

 <example :component="TextFontMonospaceExample" :html="TextFontMonospaceExampleHTML"></example>